Knetic/govaluate/MANUAL.md

 ### Bitwise shifts, masks `>>` `<<` `|` `&` `^`

 All of these operators convert their `float64` left and right sides to `int64`, perform their operation, and then convert back.
-Given how this library assumes numeric are represented (as `float64`), it is unlikely that this behavior will change, even though it may cause havoc with extremely large or small numbers.
+Given how this library assumes numeric are represented (as `json.Number`), it is unlikely that this behavior will change, even though it may cause havoc with extremely large or small numbers.

 * _Left side_: numeric
 * _Right side_: numeric